kottoization/RAG-LLM-for-Education/README.md

   context.
 - Gradio interface combining chat, quiz, learning plan, flashcards, summary and cheat sheet workflows.

+## Tech Stack
+EduGen is implemented primarily in **Python 3.10+** and builds on the following libraries and techniques:

+- **LangChain** for chaining LLM calls, building ReAct agents and composing retrievers.
+- **OpenAI GPT‑3.5/4** models for natural language generation.
+- **Gradio** for the optional web user interface.
+- **Chroma** as the default vector store for document retrieval.
+- **Retrieval‑Augmented Generation (RAG)** with optional MultiQuery and Maximal Marginal Relevance search to improve context.
+- **pytest** for automated testing.

+The project also includes helper utilities for language detection/translation and document ingestion into the vector store.

 ## Architecture
 EduGen is organized as independent modules that share a common toolset and